-As I mentioned before, the BMW brand is incredible expensive to repair.
-The M3 and the 335i are no exception to this.
+As I mentioned before, the BMW brand is incredibly expensive to repair.
+The M3 and the 335i are no exceptions to this.
 However, with the added strain of turbochargers, the M3 actually ends up on top in regards to reliability.
 But, the cost of the repairs done to both the M3 and 335i is terrible.

 335i vs M3: Cost

-Okay, so this can be really difficult to talk about, because prices vary greatly.
+Okay, so this can be really difficult to talk about because prices vary greatly.
 But, from what I have seen on Craigslist locally (Phoenix, Arizona), prices for a 335i range from $10k to $20k.
-The prices I’ve quoted are for different years, with different milage, all of them in what looked to be great condition.
+The prices I’ve quoted are for different years, with different mileage, all of them in what looked to be great condition.

 So Which One is Better?